 In someone without haemophilia, these happen all the time and normally go unnoticed; a small blood vessel might break just from regular movement, but their body can easily control any bleeding.
 In someone with haemophilia, the bleeding may continue and this can lead to irreversible damage to joints.1

-“Microbleeds have therefore become a key concern for the haemophilia community,” says Dr Gallia Levy, Associate Group Medical Director at Roche.
+“Microbleeds have therefore become a key concern for the haemophilia community,” says Dr Gallia Levy, Former Associate Group Medical Director at Roche.
 “Even one bleed will cause some damage, so consistent and effective treatment is needed.”

-Dr Levy has spent the majority of her working career as a scientist on blood disorders like haemophilia.
 “We’re in the midst of a very interesting time in haemophilia research,” she says.
 The change from on-demand treatment when a bleed occurs to prophylaxis to prevent bleeds was an important shift in haemophilia care.
 She hopes that achieving consistent protection over time is the next step.

 Prophylaxis – now considered the standard of care in haemophilia A treatment – can on average, cut down bleeds from more than 40 times a year to less than two bleeds a year.2 Prophylaxis can protect against spontaneous bleeds, such as joint bleeds, as well as potentially life-threatening bleeds such as those in the head or gastrointestinal tract.3 Adherence to a prophylaxis protocol is critical to its success to maintain appropriate clotting levels in the blood.4